jpzrdev/ToDoApi-DDD/README.md

 For detailed information on request and response formats, please refer to the API documentation or explore the API using a tool like Swagger.

-## Contributing

-Contributions to the ToDoApi project are welcome.
-If you encounter any bugs, have feature requests, or would like to make improvements, please open an issue or submit a pull request.

-When contributing, please ensure the following:

-- Follow the existing coding style and conventions used in the project.
-- Write clear and concise commit messages.
-- Document any changes or new features in the relevant documentation files.

-## License

-The ToDoApi project is licensed under the [MIT License](https://chat.openai.com/LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgements

-We would like to acknowledge the contributions and inspiration from various open-source projects and the developer community.
-Their work and guidance have been instrumental in the development of this project.